October 21, 2021

 - All backups are application-consistent, meaning applications running in the affected VMs like SQL Server will be able to recover with referential integrity.

 - The backup file snapshots themselves cannot be infected with ransomware.

 - Backup file snapshots are replicated to the secure Datto Cloud via AES 256 encryption.

 - Backups are encrypted at rest in the Datto Cloud and all data in the Datto Cloud is monitored 24/7 by information security professionals.

 - Datto utilizes a multi-step backup verification process to ensure a backup is recoverable.

 - This includes patented Screenshot Verification to ensure the system is bootable and optional advanced screenshot verification to ensure an application can come up and be accessed

 - The exabyte-class Datto Cloud is available 24/7/365 with dedicated customer support to help MSPs recover their client systems.

 - The scalable Datto Cloud is built to provide MSPs with the compute power they need to recover one or all of their client’s systems.

 On top of the best practices outlined above, one of the key tenets of a best-in-class BCDR solution is the ease of use.
-When a technician is recovering one or more systems, mistakes can occur which is why the intuitive Datto Continuity for Microsoft Azure recovery launchpad walks you through the recovery process step by step.
+When a technician is recovering one or more systems, mistakes can occur which is why the intuitive Datto Backup for Microsoft Azure recovery launchpad walks you through the recovery process step by step.